mslycn/my-home-assistant-core-project/README.md

 ## Install  matter server Integration
 14. Installing matter server for for Home Assistant Core
 	- BLE
-	- [Thread border router](https://www.home-assistant.io/integrations/thread/#turning-home-assistant-into-a-thread-border-router)  how to use Connect ZBT-1 to turn your Home Assistant into a Thread Border router.Turning Home Assistant into a Thread border router.
+	- [Connect ZBT-1 Thread border router](https://www.home-assistant.io/integrations/thread/#turning-home-assistant-into-a-thread-border-router)  how to use Connect ZBT-1 to turn your Home Assistant into a Thread Border router.Turning Home Assistant into a Thread border router.
 	- MatterBridge
 	- matter binding
 	- List of compatible Matter Devices